Kotti/kotti_user_manual/docs/kotti_basics/users_and_roles.rst

 automatically receive a confirmation email.
 These new users can also automatically be assigned to a group.

-Many different scenarios are possible for building roles for users of the CMS.
+Many different scenarios are possible for creating roles for users of the CMS.
 For a large multi-level organization, user groups can be created that mimic that organization.
 Rights can be assigned so that users in one group are restricted in what they can view, what they can add and edit.
 In the classic